nicklockwood/ShapeScript/Help/export.md

 ## Rendering an Image

 In addition to 3D model formats, ShapeScript can also export 2D images.
+By default, images will be captured using the current camera, but you can select a different [camera view](cameras.md) from the export window.

 The following image formats are supported:

 Extension             | File Type                                                       | Supports Transparency :--------------------| :-------------------------------------------------|:------------------------------